Chakras are the new age trend; you probably have seen pictures representing each of them. But, do you know that the geometric figures are yantras?

 - A higher or divine being: represents higher consciousness.

-Yantra is part of Tantra.
+Yantra forms part of Tantra.
 Yantras are used to worship the Great Mother, the Divine Feminine in its different Goddesses expressions in the Indian tradition.
 Some yantras in India are ten to eleven thousand years old.

 A yantra has a symbolic and geometric aspect.
 The power of the yantra lies in its centre.
 This centre represents the centre of the Universe and your inner self as part of the Universe.
 A yantra is made using geometric shapes or iconography images of deities.